DaviAraujoCC/Githubrunner-operator/README.md

 ## About :information_source:

-**The main purpose of this project is to create a simple autoscale for self-hosted github runners.**
+**The main purpose of this project is to only create a simple autoscale for self-hosted github runners.**

-When we began to use self hosted runners the main problem was how to increase the number of replicas when the usage was too high and we needed a simple solution to implement this in our current runners deployed in our cluster.
-This operator do this by modifying runners replicas value according to the usage and strategies.
+When we began to use self hosted runners the main problem was how to increase the number of replicas when the usage was too high and we needed a simple solution to implement this in our kubernetes cluster.
+This operator do this by modifying runners replicas value from deployments according to the usage and strategies.

 This project was inspirated from https://github.com/hurbcom/github-runner-autoscale.